viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 This tutorial will guide you through using the color filter module to selectively capture and synchronize image data with [Viam's cloud](/services/data/#cloud-sync).

 While the color filter selects image data from a camera, these same principles can be applied to various components, including [sensors](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter).
-The filter modular component allows you to increase the precision of your model's data capture and determine which readings to store.
+The filter modular component allows you to increase the precision of your model's [data capture](/services/data/#data-capture) and determine which readings to store.
-This helps you to avoid sifting through unwanted data captures and ensures that only the data you're interested in is in Viam's cloud.
+This can help you to avoid sifting through unwanted data captures and ensures that only the data you're interested in is in Viam's cloud.

 ## Hardware Requirements